It was the perfect place to see a movie in Anchorage, Alaska.

 Popcorn, soda, Flicks, Bon Bons, Jujubes?

 The original 4th Avenue Theater didn't have a concession stand.

 Cap Lathrop, who built the theater, didn't think a concession stand would be appropriate.
 Aren't you glad a concession stand was added later?

-And just off to the right of the concession stand was that grand staircase, a staircase so grand that it belonged up there on the screen with Scarlett O'Hara gliding down it's carpeted steps.
+And just off to the right of the concession stand was that grand staircase.
+A staircase so grand that it belonged up there on the screen with Scarlett O'Hara gliding down it's carpeted steps.

-The theatre had been advertising the movie for some time, so when the big Saturday afternoon Anchorage premier arrived, our mom drove us downtown and dropped us off next to the sidewalk outside the 4th Avenue Theater, where a huge crowd had formed.
+The theatre had been advertising the movie for some time.
+So, when the big Saturday afternoon Anchorage premier arrived, our mom drove us downtown and dropped us off next to the sidewalk outside the 4th Avenue theatre, where a considerable crowd had already formed.

 Many years later, on a date with my future wife Mary, we discovered that both of us were in that mob outside the theater waiting to see “Toby Tyler.”